mmcc007/fledge/docs/fastlane.md

 A new Apple ID can be created using your existing Apple Developer account.
 See [https://appstoreconnect.apple.com/access/users](https://appstoreconnect.apple.com/access/users).
 It should be set to have access to your app in `App Store Connect`.

-To complete the setup of your new Apple ID, log out and log back in, using your new Apple ID.
+To complete the setup of your new Apple ID, it is important that you log out and log back in, using your new Apple ID.
+When logging back-in you will be prompted to setup security questions and answers.
+This is required as part of the normal account setup process for your new Apple ID.

 The Apple ID's username and password are used by the build server secret variables `FASTLANE_USER` and `FASTLANE_PASSWORD`.